Meet the Orlando Lactation Team

 Mandy Crespo

 Mandy is a Florida native, having moved here at the age of 3.
 She always wanted to be a "baby nurse," and that dream came true when she graduated from UCF in 2004 with her Bachelor of Science in Nursing.
 She soon started as a NICU nurse that same year and has continued with her life's passion ever since.
 She always treats her patients in the NICU as if they were her own, and the highest praise comes from a mother saying how comfortable and safe they feel leaving their baby in her care.
 Her goal is to educate new moms to give them the tools they need to be the best possible mom to their baby(ies).
 Motherhood truly takes a village, and she hopes to be able to contribute positively and help in any way possible as a small piece of that "village."
-Mandy has two daughters who keep her and her husband busy in their love of dance and horse riding, and she has recently joined them in horse riding lessons and enjoys it greatly.
+Mandy has two daughters who keep her and her husband busy in their love. of dance and horse riding, and she has recently joined them in horse riding lessons and enjoys it greatly.
 She also enjoys running, gardening, and spending time with her four cats.

 Sarah Gartland, RN, CBC